Subsections of Site Management

 }

-This adds a printer icon in the topbar.
+By default this adds a printer icon in the topbar but can be deactived.
 Clicking it switches to print preview, showing the page and its visible subpages in a printer-friendly format.
 Use your browser’s print function to print or save as PDF.

 The URL won’t be configured ugly for Hugo’s URL handling, even with uglyURLs=true in hugo.toml.
 This is because each mime type can only have one suffix.